My Most Popular Keynotes

-Driving innovation in HR can feel overwhelming.
+Driving innovation can feel overwhelming.
 Just the idea of innovation is intimidating—as if the big breakthrough is somehow always just beyond our reach.
 This is fueled by some common misunderstandings about how innovation works.
 The truth: innovation isn’t about big changes.
 And it doesn’t even require a big budget, a big title, or any permission.
 The changes that matter don’t happen overnight, they are the result of a lot of small, meaningful changes over time.
 Computer programmers and hackers have known this for years and we’ve reaped the technological rewards.

-Applying insights from the computer hacking culture, Jason Lauritsen and Joe Gerstandt will teach you a simple but incredibly powerful process for hacking your work in HR.
+Applying insights from the computer hacking culture, Jason will teach you a simple but incredibly powerful process for hacking your work processes to fuel greater employee engagement.
 This process will help you and your team to innovate and make progress in your work, one small change at a time.
 Regardless of your title or experience, you can make big things happen through a series of smart, small changes (hacks).

 - Participants will gain a deeper understanding for how change and innovation occurs.

-- Participants will learn to use a simple process derived from computer hacking to drive change and progress in their work in HR, regardless of their level or expertise.
+- Participants will learn to use a simple process derived from computer hacking to drive change and progress in their work, regardless of their level or expertise.

 - Participants will practice hacking an actual aspect of their work (for example: team meetings, performance appraisals, preparing reports, etc.) and will leave with actionable ideas that can be implemented immediately.